Are You Available?

 Do you offer aerial videography?

-I do not offer drone (aerial) videography in my wedding films as standard for various reasons.
-However, if you would like aerial footage in your film please get in touch and I can quote an additional costs for aerial videography.
+I offer drone (aerial) videography as an optional extra.
+If you would like aerial footage in your film please get in touch and I can discuss this with you.

 What is a second shooter?